 911 Surcharge – This can also be referred to as a 911 tax.
 It is assessed by states and/or local taxing authorities in the US on VoIP services.
 It is used to fund E911 services at the state and local levels.
 In Washington, it is assessed by the state and counties.
 In Oregon, it is assessed only by the state.

-Abandoned Cable – Any cabling, from Riser closet to server room to end-user, which is no longer being used, is the wrong cable type (i.e. riser in a plenum ceiling) or not tagged for future use.
-It is defined as Installed communications cable that is not terminated at both ends at a connector or other equipment and not identified For Future Use with a tag.
+Abandoned Cable – Any cabling, from riser closet to server room to end-user, which is no longer being used, is the wrong cable type (i.e. riser in a plenum ceiling) or not tagged for future use.
+It is defined as an installed communications cable that is not terminated at both ends at a connector or other equipment and not identified for future use with a tag.

 Abnormal Termination Report – Monitoring per-user quality-of-service metrics in real-time.

 Acoustic Coupler – A device that allows a conventional telephone handset to feed its signal into a modem, as opposed to direct couplers, which feed the modulated/demodulated signal directly into the phone line.

 Acoustic Echo – Duplication of sound as the result of feedback generated on a phone from the speaker to the mic.

 Acoustic Echo Canceller – All speakerphones have some form of adaptive echo canceller that produces a synthetic replica of the potential echo to subtract from the transmit audio.
 Most units have a center clipping echo suppressor to remove the residual echo from the transmit signal.
 The goal of the acoustic echo canceller is to reduce the amount of direct and reverberant loudspeaker coupling to the microphone to prevent echo.
 To achieve this, the algorithms used in today’s devices require an audio system that is feedback stable.